Makdash49/riddle-quiz/README.md

 Builds use [Shadow CLJS](https://github.com/thheller/shadow-cljs) for maximum compatibility with NPM libraries.
 You'll need a [Java SDK](https://adoptopenjdk.net/) (Version 8+, Hotspot) to use it. <br>
 You can [import npm libraries](https://shadow-cljs.github.io/docs/UsersGuide.html#js-deps) using Shadow CLJS.
 See the [user manual](https://shadow-cljs.github.io/docs/UsersGuide.html) for more information.

-### `npm run cards`

-Runs the interactive live development enviroment.<br>
-You can use it to design, test, and think about parts of your app in isolation.

-This environment uses [Devcards](https://github.com/bhauman/devcards) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).

 ### `npm run build`